rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 ## Setting Up Git-Cola

 Next, we need to set up Git-Cola.
 We need to open the "documentation" repository we just created locally, and we need to set the remotes.
-You can set your remotes with git via the command line as well, but I find this method easier, because for me, I want the Rocky Linux remote to be called something different than "origin" which is what it will name it by default.
+You can set your remotes with git via the command line as well, but I find this method easier, because for me, I want the Rocky Linux remote to be called something different from "origin" which is what it will name it by default.
 For me, I think of my fork, as the "origin" and Rocky Linux as the "upstream".
 You may disagree.

 <<todo: Get screen shot of Git-Cola opening the documentation repository>>